akash6001/ros-stuff/pixi-setup.md

    scripts = ["install/setup.sh"]
    ```

-   - By adding this line, we do not have to run `source install/setup.sh` every time we want to use ROS2 commands.
+   - By adding this line, we do not have to run `source install/setup.sh` every time we want to use ROS 2 commands (but we still need pixi run or pixi shell).
    - However, note that `source install/setup.sh` must still be run every time after running `colcon build`.
 The above only applies when testing the package without making any modifications.